Ange-Dvs/wsaa-project/README.md

 If a user is deleted from the users table it will delete the entries tied to that used in the other tables.
 This is keep the database clean and only keep data for active users.

 ### DAO files

+There are 3 DAO files, ``usersDAO``, ``weightDAO`` and ``workoutsDAO``.
-The DAO files contain the logic for interactions with the MySQL database and performing CRUD operations on the database.
+The DAO files contain the logic for interactions with the MySQL database and performing CRUD operations on the different database tables.
 The credentials for connecting to the database are imported from the ``dbconfig.py`` file.
 The SQL queries are parameterized to avoid SQL injection, which allows for the executions to be reused as needed when called, ``cursor.execute()`` fills the placeholders (represented by ``%s``) with data provided by the user in the UI.